bruce/puppet-vcsrepo/README.markdown

 #####To create/update and sync a Perforce workspace

-To sync a depot path to head (latest):
+To sync a depot path to head, ensure `latest`:

     vcsrepo { "/path/to/repo":
-        ensure   => present,
+        ensure   => latest,
         provider => p4,
         source   => '//depot/branch/...'
     }

-For a specific changelist, use `revision`:
+For a specific changelist, ensure `present` and specify a `revision`:

     vcsrepo { "/path/to/repo":
         ensure   => present,